 Welcome back to my blog series on coaching.
-So far, I’ve described what coaching is and what the work of coaching entails and what actually happens during an engagement.
+So far, I’ve described what coaching is, what the work of coaching entails, and what actually happens during an engagement.
 In this article, I’ll dive into some of the distinctions about coaching that make it such a unique method for development.

 As a way of kicking off this topic, I want to share this quote from Douglas Riddle at the Center for Creative Leadership.

 This snippet is a wonderful description of the fullest potential of what coaching aspires to do and how it does so by fundamentally returning to the idea of the “radical competence of each person.”
 Underneath this headline are more nuanced distinctions as well.
 Let’s explore a few…